SE21-Team2/slash/docs/getting_started.md

 ## Running the app through Heroku

 In order to run the app through Heroku, first ensure that the app is connected to, and deployed from, your GitHub repo.
-In the Heroku web UI for your app, navigate to `Deploy > GitHub` and connect the app to your Slash fork.
-After the app is deployed, navigate to `Resources` and click the pencil icon, flip the switch to on, and click confirm, within the `worker` dyno.
+1. In the Heroku web UI for your app, navigate to `Deploy > GitHub` and connect the app to your Slash fork.
+2. After the app is deployed, navigate to `Resources`
+3. Click the pencil icon, flip the switch to on, and click confirm, within the `worker` dyno.
+4. In a terminal, run `python server.py` in the root directory of the project.
+5. In a browser, go to `localhost:8080`.
+6. After changes to code, run `npm run build` before pushing to the repo.

 ## Working with the Heroku PostgreSQL database
 Working directly with the PostgreSQL database can be done through the PostgreSQL command line interface `psql`.